mantisbt-plugins/Reminder/README.txt

 This plugin can be used to send periodic email reminders to bug reporters, managers, and assignees.

-The files in the plugins/Reminder/scripts directory should be run directly, from the command line.
+The files in the `plugins/Reminder/scripts` directory should be run directly, from the command line.

-bug_feedback_mail.php sends emails to reporters listing all bugs awaiting their feedback. bug_reminder_mail.php sends emails to assignees when bugs are approaching their due date. assigned_bugs.php sends emails to assignees listing all bugs assigned to them.
+1. `bug_feedback_mail.php` sends emails to reporters listing all bugs awaiting their feedback.
+2. `bug_reminder_mail.php` sends emails to assignees when bugs are approaching their due date.
+3. `assigned_bugs.php` sends emails to assignees listing all open bugs that are assigned to them.

 This plugin is build upon version 1.2.x of mantis and should be installed as any other plugin.
 No Mantis scripts or tables are being altered.